NETWAYS/rt-extension-searchresult/README.md

 The search result rows can be highlighted matching defined conditions:

+* Relative due date
+* Last Updated By is not the ticket owner or in a specified group (e.g. an external customer)
 * Custom name matches value
-* Last Updated By is not the ticket owner or in a specified group

 The rows can be highlighted with

 * Transparent background color
-* Icon as an additional column from the extended search editor.
+* Icon as an additional column from the extended search editor
+* Tooltip for the icon, users can hover over it.

 ![Screenshot](doc/images/rt_extension_searchresult_overview.png)